yokoffing/Betterfox/README.md

 ## Made for everyday browsing
 **A secure, blazing fast browsing experience.
+Without breakage.**

+Betterfox is inspired by the [law of diminishing returns](https://pmctraining.com/site/wp-content/uploads/2018/04/Law-of-Diminishing-Returns-CHART.png) and the [minimum effective dose](https://medium.com/the-mission/less-is-more-the-minimum-effective-dose-e6d56625931e).

-Without breakage.** The objective is to make the defaults sufficient enough for the average privacy-minded user, but remain trouble-free enough that my grandmother could use it. <strike>(That puts a whole new twist on being a foxy grandma!)</strike> Edit: Sorry for the dad joke 😓
+The objective is to make the browser's defaults sufficient enough for privacy-minded users, but remain trouble-free enough that my grandmother could use it. <strike>(That puts a whole new twist on being a foxy grandma!)</strike> Edit: Sorry for the dad joke 😓

 ## Simple goals
 1) **Minimalism:** get what isn't needed out of the way
 2) **Efficiency:** unleash Firefox's ability to be fast and performant
-3) **Security:** sensible privacy and security without causing site breakage
+3) **Privacy:** protect your data without site breakage

 ## Simple configs